 There is really no such thing as a typical day in Antarctica.
 Landing locations vary with each cruise and ship and can depend on weather and ice conditions, the season and wildlife sightings.
-Some days are full sailing days whereas other days involve one or more landings or Zodiac cruises.
+Some days are full sailing days whereas other days involve one or more excursions.
 Certain operators include other activities or offer optional adventure activities.
-If you have pre-booked these, then more information will be included in your travel documents/ given onboard the ship.
+If you have pre-booked these, then more information will be included in your travel documents/given onboard the ship.